Krak House: The new building

 The property was listed as No. 113 in the new cadastre of 1806.
 It was at that time owned by Hans Christian Møller.

 1729s and 1830s

 The historian E. C. Werlauff lived in the building from 1823 to 1825.
 He was employed at the Royal Danish Library from 1798 and worked there for the next 65 years, replacing D. G. Moldenhawer as Chief Librarian in 1823.
 The writer and poet Henrik Hertz lived in the building from 1836 to 1837.
-Poul Martin Møller, writer and professor of philosophy at the University of Copenhagen, was a resident in the building from 1837 and until his death just over one year later.
+Poul Martin Møller, writer and professor of philosophy at the University of Copenhagen, was a resident in the building from 1837 until his death just over one year later.